Clandestine Events corporate event production, aerialist performance at The Orpheum Theatre

 The best operators are defined by what their guests never knew happened.

-We designed a multi-phase evening at The Civic Theatre.
-Signature cocktails on arrival.
-A custom feather wall with neon branding for the photo moment.
-Then the brand presentation.
-Then the curtains lifted to reveal a live aerialist performance backed by a Jazz trio, pulling guests into a speakeasy lounge with café au lait and beignets.
+Multi-phase evening at The Civic Theatre.
+Signature cocktails, a custom feather wall with neon branding, the brand presentation, then curtains lifting to reveal a live aerialist backed by a jazz trio, into a speakeasy lounge with cafe au lait and beignets.
+Guests skipped competing events to stay.
+The President commissioned us for future events before the night ended.

 The best proof of work isn't a testimonial.
 It's a client who hires you again before the night is over.